margiv777/SWA-AROGYA/README.md

  # Steps used for running this project:
  a.
-Download this project and extract zip file or cone it using GitHub desktop.<br>
+Download this project and extract zip file or clone it using GitHub desktop.<br>
  b.
 Run the index.html file.<br>
  c.
 To run each module, go to its API folder and run the app.py in the respectve directory.<br>
  d.
 The ML model will give prediction and confidence of each input by the user.<br>